omeka/omeka-s-enduser/docs/modules/activitylog.md

 ![The table of events in the Activity Log module, with event data shown in the right-hand drawer.](modulesfiles/activityLog_eventData.png)

-For example, an event where multiple items (IDs 123, 124, and 125) are removed from a site (ID 01) will say:
+For example, an event in which multiple items (IDs 123, 124, and 125) are removed from a site (ID 01) will say:

 ```